aramette/LORCAN/1.8/README.md

 ```

 ## TEST
-The test data (in example_files/input_test/) consists of a FASTQ file containing 8000 sequences from several barcoded amplicon samples.
--  read length of 635.8 bp on average, ranging from 14-1,456 bp.
-- 5,086,542 bases in total
+The test data (in example_files/input_test/) consists of a FASTQ file containing 8000 sequences from several barcoded 16S amplicon samples, with read length of 635.8 bp on average, ranging from 14-1,456 bp, and 5,086,542 bases in total.

 Uncompress the file:
 ```